jcook3701/teknic_motor_controller/README.md

    - __Description:__ The length of the wheel base in meters.
 4. Wheel Radius:
    - __Description:__ The length of the wheel radius in meters.
+5. Tire Deflection
+   - __Description:__ Deformation of tire at the point of contact
+6. Diameter Mod
+   - __Description:__

-__Motor Parameters:__
+__Teknic Motor Parameters:__
+1. Encoder Resolution
+   - __Description:__ Encoder tics per wheel revolution
-1. Max Motor Velocity
+2. Max Motor Velocity
    - __Description:__ Max velocity that the motor may reach during operations.
-2. Max Motor Acceleration
+3. Max Motor Acceleration
    - __Description:__ Max acceleration that the motor may reach when ramping to the specified velocity.
-3. Max Motor Torque Percentage
+4. Max Motor Torque Percentage
    - __Description:__ Max percentage of available torque that the motor may use when operating.

 ## Teknic Documentation